Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.3

-Determine if all frames between states will be rendered (when skip greater then 1 is used).
+Determine if all frames between states will be rendered (when skip greater than 1 is used).
-Allows smooth preview, but can reduce performance.
+Allows smooth preview but can reduce performance.
 It only makes sense to use it if the window is visible.

 Default value: false